 Entrepreneurs: Ondrea Siniari and Marquez Fernandez

-These doughnuts are packed with 11 grams of protein, and they’re made from high-quality ingredients.
-They’re baked in California and shipped all throughout the US.
+These doughnuts are made from high-quality ingredients and packed with 11 grams of protein.
+They’re shipped all throughout the US from their bakery in California.

-The Dough Bar is a product and a company from Vallejo, CA, created by a couple who bounded over working out but also wanted a healthy version of the donut.
+This product and a company from Vallejo, CA, named Dough Bar is created by a couple who bonded over wanted a healthy version of the donut but also working out.
 The Dough Bar is baked and not fried.
 It is low in fat and sugar but high in protein.

 |$250,000 for 15%||$250,000 for 25%||Mark Cuban|